WGUNDERWOOD/motifcluster/README.md

 ## Introduction

-This repository provides implementations of motif-based spectral clustering of weighted directed networks in R and in Python.
+This repository provides implementations of motif-based spectral clustering of weighted directed networks in R, Python and Julia.
 This code is based on methods detailed in
 [Underwood, Elliott and Cucuringu, 2020], which is available at